Manual for SE+BSF4DM -- A micrOMEGAs package for Sommerfeld Effect and Bound State Formation in colored Dark Sectors: Introduction

-Despite their importance, these non-perturbative effects have remained challenging to implement in public numerical tools for the computation of the relic density.\footnote{Ref.~\cite{Harz:2023llw}, implementing SE for the Minimal Supersymmetric Standard Model (MSSM), is a notable exception.} While simplified models---particularly $t$-channel DM models (\texttt{DMSimpt} models \cite{Garny:2015wea, Giacchino:2015hvk, Mohan:2019zrk, Arina:2020udz, Arina:2020tuw, Becker:2022iso, Arina:2023msd, Arina:2025zpi, Biondini:2025gpg, olgoso2025darkterazfactory})---provide benchmark scenarios with few parameters for studying cosmological and experimental constraints, the community has lacked a user-friendly, publicly available code that seamlessly integrates the SE and BSF into the standard relic density calculation.
+Despite their importance, these non-perturbative effects have remained challenging to implement in public numerical tools for the computation of the relic density.
+Until now the only code which incorporates next-to-leading order corrections including the Sommerfeld effect and can be interfaced to \texttt{micrOMEGAs} has been \texttt{DM@NLO}~\cite{Harz:2012fz,Harz:2014tma,Harz:2014gaa,Harz:2016dql,Schmiemann:2019czm,Branahl:2019yot,Harz:2022ipe,Harz:2023llw}, which is in its default implementation limited to the Minimal Supersymmetric Model (MSSM).
+More recently, the tool \texttt{BSFfast}~\cite{binder2025bsffastrapidcomputationboundstate} was released, providing efficient tabulated cross sections for bound-state formation in a broad class of models.
+While simplified models - particularly $t$-channel DM models (\texttt{DMSimpt} models \cite{Garny:2015wea, Giacchino:2015hvk, Mohan:2019zrk, Arina:2020udz, Arina:2020tuw, Becker:2022iso, Arina:2023msd, Jueid:2024cge, Arina:2025zpi, Biondini:2025gpg, olgoso2025darkterazfactory}) - provide benchmark scenarios with few parameters for studying cosmological and experimental constraints, the community has lacked a user-friendly, publicly available code that seamlessly integrates the SE and BSF into the standard relic density calculation specifically for this framework.

-To address this gap, we present SE+BSF4DM, a new package for micrOMEGAs that enables the precise calculation of the DM relic density, including both SE and BSF for QCD colored dark sector particles.
+To address this gap, we developed \texttt{SE+BSF4DM}, a package for \texttt{micrOMEGAs} that enables the precise calculation of the DM relic density, including both SE and BSF for QCD colored dark sector particles.
+Our tool complements existing ones by offering a fully automated, on-the-fly computation directly within the \texttt{micrOMEGAs} workflow for $t$-channel models, including the relevant color decompositions for the Sommerfeld effect.
 While particularly suited for \texttt{DMSimpt} models, our package is applicable to any model where dark sector particles transform under the fundamental (or antifundamental) representation of $SU(3)_c$.
-The code integrates smoothly into the standard micrOMEGAs workflow, requiring minimal user modification while maintaining full compatibility with the code's existing functionality.
+The physics results and detailed phenomenological analysis using this package are presented in the main work \cite{Becker2026}.
+This manual instead aims to give the interested user a guidance to use the code.

-The paper is structured as follows: In section~\ref{sec:Theory_introduction} we outline the theoretical foundations for simplified $t$-channel models and non-perturbative effects.
-The integration of our package into micrOMEGAs is briefly described in section~\ref{sec:install}.
-Section~\ref{sec:Examples} provides examples of how to use our code, while section~\ref{sec:numerics} discusses implementation details, performance, and potential future developments.
-We conclude in section~\ref{sec:conclusions}.
+This manual is structured as follows: Section~\ref{sec:Theory_introduction} summarizes the scope and applicabilty of the package.
+Section~\ref{sec:install} provides instructions for installing and integrating the package into \texttt{micrOMEGAs}.
+Section~\ref{sec:Examples} gives detailed examples of how to configure and use the code, while Section~\ref{sec:numerics} discusses performance considerations and potential future developments.
+We conclude in Section~\ref{sec:conclusions}.